MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
 See [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing) in the [Deployment and testing](./mission-critical-deployment-testing.md) Design Area for more details.

 - Do not access individual virtual machines directly, use load balancers in front when possible.
-- Do not deploy application on the operation system disk, always use data disk.

 - Monitor virtual machines and ensure diagnostic logs are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).

-- Take frequent backups for stateful workloads and ensure backup tasks are working effectively.
-  - Alert on failed backup processes.
+- Take frequent backups for stateful workloads and ensure backup tasks are working effectively and alert on failed backup processes.

+Follow and apply security practices for mission-critical application scenarios as described above, when applicable, as well as the [Security best practices for IaaS workloads in Azure](/azure/security/fundamentals/iaas).

 ## Next step